frankthelen/rools/README.md

 });
 ```

+### Activation groups

+Only one rule within an activation group will fire during a match-resolve-act cycle, i.e.,
+the first one to fire discards all other rules within the same activation group.
+Use the rule's `activationGroup` property to set its activation group.

 ### Rule groups

-At the moment, Rools has *no concept of grouping rules* for evaluating facts across different groups of rules with different semantics such as agenda groups or rule flow groups which you might know from other rule engines.
-And, at the moment, there are no plans to support such feature.
+Besides activation groups, Rools has currenly *no other concept of grouping rules* such as agenda groups or rule flow groups which you might know from other rule engines.
+And there are currently no plans to support such features.

-However, you can run different sets of rules against the same facts if that solves your need.
+However, if that solves your needs, you can consecutively run different sets of rules against the same facts.
 Rules in different instances of Rools are perfectly isolated and can, of course, run against the same facts.

 Example: evaluate different sets of rules on the same facts